 If you choose to backup your Google contact list, this file is stored in your Syncdocs folder, but it is not encrypted locally.

 How does Google secure my files?

 By default, Syncdocs does not need or store your Google account password.
 Instead you give permission to Syncdocs to access your Google Drive.
 This process is called OAuth.

 Google gives Syncdocs a token that is stored securely using Window’s secure credential manager vault on your own PC.
 Syncdocs uses this to login.
 You can revoke Syncdocs’ permissions at any time, too.

 How are my credentials kept safe?

-We don’t have access to your password.
+We don’t have access to your OAuth token or app-specific password.
 It is stored securely using Window’s secure credential manager vault on your own PC.
 Unless you are on some Windows domains, your password will never leave your PC.